MPOS/php-mpos/README.md

  * Auto Payout
  * Manual Payout
 * User-to-user Invitation System
-* Support for various coins via config
+* Support for various coins via coin class and config
  * All scrypt coins
  * All sha256d coins
+ * All x11 coins
+ * Others may be supported by creating a custom coin class

 Installation
 ============